Showing posts with label help. Show all posts

 Tuesday, May 30, 2023

-Yeah, giving stuff, it's, like, no big secret; it feels kinda good.
+Yes, giving things is not a big secret; it feels quite good.
 You give, and you get some positive vibes.
 Why?
 There are several factors at play.
 First, you feel, like, connected.
 You help out; you're part of something bigger than just yourself.
 That's, like, important for feeling okay.
 Secondly, you express your values clearly.
 You give, and you're saying, "Yeah, this thing."
 It enables you to live your life according to your desires, which is crucial for feeling content.
 Ultimately, you stop focusing on your concerns.
 Concentrate on others' needs rather than your own challenges.
 A gift can be a significant boost to your mood, I believe.
 So, if you're down, just give someone something.
 It could potentially alleviate your distress.
 Who knows?
 Why It Makes You Happy, Supposedly: Like we said, giving makes you happy for, like, reasons.
 But what about it?
 Brain stuff.
-When you do something nice, your brain goes "dopamine!"—that "feel-good chemical.
+When you do something nice, your brain goes "dopamine!"—that "feel-good" chemical.
 You get, like, a natural high, or whatever.
 Furthermore, you feel less like a total loser about yourself.
-You help others, and you see yourself as, like, not complete garbage.
+You help others, which makes you feel better about yourself instead of feeling worthless.
 This leads to a significant increase in your self-esteem.
 And donating gives you a point.
 By donating, you can spend less time focusing on your personal issues and more time experiencing a sense of belonging and purpose in your life.
 Giving is a significant source of happiness.
 So, the next time you feel down, try giving to others.
 Maybe it'll help.
 Giving isn't just about feelings.
 It can genuinely have a significant impact on your life.
 Firstly, it positively impacts your physical health.
 Studies show that lower blood pressure can lead to a longer life.
 Whatever.
 Consider the state of your mind.
 Less sad.
 Your level of satisfaction with your life has increased significantly.
 And friends.
-People who give seem to have, like, better relationships.
+People who gare generous tend to havebetter relationships.
 So, if you're trying to improve your life, give.
 It's, like, probably not the worst thing you could do.

 Monday, October 3, 2022